galchapman/FTC18833-20210-Freight-Frenzy/README.md

 Index the duck using fancy stuff like acceleration.

+## Triggers

+### Time Triggers

+We use triggers to chnage the LED color during a match.

 ## AutonomousLoader

 We created a custom language for our autonomous, and wrote all of them [using it](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/auto/).